-Beshbarmak - Perhaps the most typical Kyrgyz dish.
-The dish is meant to be eaten with the hands, not with a knife and fork! - "Besh" means five, and "barmak", finger.
-Beshbarmak is served when guests arrive and at almost any festive gathering.
+Beshbarkmak: Perhaps the most typical Kyrgyz dish.
+This dish is meant to be eaten with the hands, not with a knife and fork - besh means five, and barmak means finger.
+Beshbarmak is served when guests arrive, and at almost any festive gathering.
 There is quite a ritual involved in preparing the meal.
-The simple version of the dish consists of noodles, which are mixed with boiled meat cut into tiny pieces and served with a medium spicy sauce.
+The simple version of the dish consists of noodles, which are mixed with boiled meat cut into tiny pieces and served with a medium-spicy sauce.
 Bouillon is then poured over the mixture.
-Generally, a sheep is slaughtered, butchered and boiled in a large “ kazan ” (a large round pot) for a couple of hours.
+Generally, a sheep is slaughtered, butchered, and boiled in a large kazan (round pot) for a couple hours.
 The bones with the meat still on them are then distributed to the assembled gathering.
-The oldest people and honoured guests are presented with the choicest bones first of all.
-The guest of honour is presented with the head – and by tradition should have the sheep’s eyes.
-To the “Alksakals” – old men – go the thigh bone (“jambash”) – to the older women goes the fat tail (“kuiruk”).
-The legs and shoulders are distributed to the young adults present – and the smaller bones are reserved for the daughter in law of the household.
-Some meat is diced and and mixed with boiled noodles.
-It is often followed by Ak serke – a broth made from milk mixed with kefir – and is thought to help settle the stomach.
+The oldest people and honored guests are presented with the choicest bones first.
+The guest of honor is presented with the head and sheep’s eyes.
+To the old men, the aksakals, go the thigh bone (jambash), and to the older women goes the fat tail (kuiruk).
+The legs and shoulders are distributed to the young adults present, and the smaller bones are reserved for the daughter-in-law of the household.
+Some meat is diced and mixed in with boiled noodles.
+Beshbarmak can also be made with horse meat.

-Kerchoo – meated cooked in a fire like a barbarque.
+Kerchoo: Meat cooked in a fire, like a barbeque.

-Kuiruk Boor – a snack consisting of cooked bacon (actually it's sheep’s fat – not pig meat) and liver sprinkled with herbs.
+Kuiruk Boor: A snack made of cooked sheep’s bacon and liver, sprinkled with herbs.

-Kuurdak – can be prepared from either mutton or beef.
-The meat is fried with onion and spices and served on a plate garnished with herbs.
+Kuurdak: Can be prepared from either mutton or beef.
+The meat is fried with onion and spices, and is served on a plate with boiled potatoes and garnished with herbs.

-Olovo – a dish which is cooked for especially honoured guests consisting of sheep’s lungs marinaded in a mix of milk, spices, salt and oil.
+Olovo: A dish cooked for especially honored guests consisting of a sheep’s lungs marinated in a mix of milk, spices, salt and oil.

-Samsa – (Samsi in the plural) are baked meat dumplings often cooked in a tandoor (clay oven).
-Once again, be warned of the heat and the fatty juice that squirts out when you bite into one.
+Samsa or Samsy: Larger meat dumplings cooked in a tandyr (tandoori) clay oven.
+Be aware of the heat and fatty juice that squirts out when you bite into one.